 How even apparently simple and well understood interfaces can contain subtle error traps

-Unfortunately physiologically humans don’t react with both hands at the same instant or with the same amount of force, so the driver instinctive input in an emergency stop ends up as a differential input into the control levers and the APC would then veer off course in response.
+This driving task is a classic example of what Rasmussen (1983) called ‘skill’ based behaviour, that is highly automated behaviour requiring little conscious thought.
+But as it turns out physiologically humans don’t react with both hands at the same instant or with the same amount of force, so the driver’s instinctive skill based response in an emergency stop results in a differential input into the control levers and the APC veering off course.
+This was unnoticed in slower vehicles but very noticeable, and alarming, in the case of the M113.

 Rasmussen, J. (1983).
 Skills, rules, knowledge; signals, signs, and symbols, and other distinctions in human performance models.
 IEEE Transactions on Systems, Man and Cybernetics, 13, 257-266.